 Intake restrictors are to be unaltered, and must be as originally manufactured.
 Restrictor plate must be flat and placed between carburetor and intake, and sealed within gasket area.
 There must be one gasket between the restrictor plate and the intake manifold.
 Addition of material or funneling of gasket(s) not allowed.
+Any attempt to Addition of material or furneling of gasket(s) not allowed.
 Any attempt to bypass, modify restrictor is prohibited.
 Anodizing may not be removed from restrictor plate.
-Horstman or APS lettering must be present, and tang on plate must be on right side when looked at rom the carburetor side.
+Horstman or APS lettering must be present, and tang on plate must be on right side when looked at from the carburetor side.
 In addition to the WKA Tech NO-GO gauges listed below WKA officials may compare competitor's plate to a known stock plate and any use any other tool necessary to determine plate legality.
-Restri_ctor plate violations subject competitor to disqualification and suspension.
+Restrictor plate violations subject competitor to disqualification and suspension.

-; INTAKE MANIFOLD:
+INTAKE MANIFOLD:

 Stock Animal intake as supplied from the factory.
 The gasket surfaces may be machined to meet the length specification in Section 704.6.1, but the gasket surfaces must remain flat for proper gasket seal.
 The two intake-to-block mounting holes and one intake-to-carburetor mounting hole may be drilled out and will be checked with a 0.328" NO-GO and the width of the intake to carburetor slotted hole will be checked with the same NO-GO.

-Briggs & Stratton curved intake part #555776 Is legal m una ere cr.
+Briggs & Stratton curved intake part #555776 is legal in unaltered form.
 LENGTH: